FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 ### 5. Know your tool

 JupyterLab is a powerful tool and knowing how to handle it brings you many advantages.
-Covering everything would exceed the scope of this blog post and thus I will mention here practices that I apply commonly.
+Covering everything would exceed the scope of this blog post and thus I will mention here only practices that I apply commonly.

 #### Use Shortcuts to speed up your work.